hilaryrobles/SOC-Automation-Lab/README.md

 *Ref 1: Network Diagram*# Lab

+- Create a diagram and map out how I wanted to build out my lab logically.
+This diagram helps understand how data will flow and what we need to install.
 - Install Wazuh
 - Have at least one agent reporting in
 - Integrate a SOAR platform such as Shuffle and perform simple automation such as data enrichment